tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authenticate-with-Azure-Active-Directory.md

 Azure AD handles the authorization of access to secured resources through RBAC.
 Using RBAC, you can assign roles to users, groups, or service principals.
 Each role encompasses a set of permissions for a resource.
 Once the role is assigned to the user, group, or service principal, they have access to that resource.
 You can assign access rights using the Azure portal, Azure command-line tools, and Azure Management APIs.
 For more information on RBAC, see [Get started with Role-Based Access Control](https://docs.microsoft.com/azure/role-based-access-control/overview).

 For Azure Storage, you can grant access to the entire storage account, a container in the account, or a queue.
-Azure Storage offers four built-in RBAC roles for use with Azure AD:
+Azure Storage offers these built-in RBAC roles for use with Azure AD:

 - [Storage Account Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-account-contributor)
 - [Storage Account Key Operator Service Role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-account-key-operator-service-role)